-The Communists have not yet learned to make a Bolshevik approach to the social democratic workers, by setting before them the questions of the every-day concrete struggle in the factories and labour exchanges, and utilising the struggle against the want and oppression of the masses which links up all workers, so as to set up the UNITED FRONT.
+The Communists have not yet learned to make a Bolshevik approach to the social-democratic workers, by setting before them the questions of the every-day concrete struggle in the factories and labor exchanges, and utilizing the struggle against the want and oppression of the masses which links up all workers, so as to set up the united fighting front.

-Communists have not yet learned to always put boldly before the social democratic workers THE BASIC QUESTIONS OF PRINCIPLE which divide the Communists from social democracy: the question of power, the C.P.G. as the only workers' party-out of fear that they may break the united front of the workers.
-But this in reality not only does not help to bring about the united front, but on the contrary really disrupts it, by frequently capitulating to social democratic ideology instead of breaking it down.
+Communists have not yet learned always to put boldly before the social-democratic workers the basic questions of principle which divide the Communists from social-democracy: the question of power, the C.P.G. as the only workers' party-out of fear that they may break the united front of the workers.
+But this in reality not only does not help to bring about the united front, but on the contrary, really disrupts it, by frequently capitulating to social-democratic ideology instead of breaking it down.